Application Guard for Office for admins

 Confirm that Application Guard for Office is enabled and working

-Before confirming that Application Guard for Office is enabled:
+Before confirming that Application Guard for Office is enabled, do the following steps:

 To confirm that Application Guard for Office is enabled, open an untrusted document.
 For example, you can open a document that was downloaded from the internet or an email attachment from someone outside your organization.

-When you first open an untrusted file, you see an Office splash screen like the following example.
+When you first open an untrusted file, the following Office splash screen is shown.
 Application Guard for Office is being activated and the file is being opened.
 Subsequent openings of untrusted files are typically faster.

 After the file opens, there are a few visual indicators that signal that the file is open inside Application Guard for Office: